squashql/squashql/README.md

 ![license](https://img.shields.io/github/license/paulbares/aitm)
 ---

-AITM is an open-source SQL query engine specialized in what-if analysis, building multi-dimensional queries to help back-end developers make the most of any SQL database, and front-end developers easily configure their own metrics in the UI.
+SquashQL is an open-source SQL query engine specialized in what-if analysis, building multi-dimensional queries to help back-end developers make the most of any SQL database, and front-end developers easily configure their own metrics in the UI.